-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.3, as to the C1A Alternative is that "the use of the [Little Creek Trail], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+In light of the foregoing, FTA has determined that, pursuant to 23 C.F.R. § 774.3, as to the C1A Alternative "the use of the [Little Creek Trail], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], would have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+However, as described in the FEIS/ROD, the C1A Alternative has not been selected as part of the NEPA Preferred Alternative.